News on your favorite shows, specials & more!

 Review: NICK COPE’S FAMILY SHOW, The Arts Depot ImageIn anticipation of Nick Cope’s Family Show myself and my 3-year sang our favourite songs; the "I’ve Lost My Bobble Hat" song, the "Ruby the Rockhopper Penguin" song, the "Ralph the Rusty Robot" song and our absolute favourite the epic "Little Lizard" song, all gleefully on the way on the bus to the theatre.

 Upon entry to the Arts Depot we were welcomed by the warm atmosphere with Christmas decorations and calming introduction music.
-The early years audience were helped with booster chairs for toddlers which are offered in abundance by the excellent theatre staff.
-The stage was lit with lined vanity lighting, a cosy storytelling armchair, and importantly a photo frame of Norman the whippet.
+The early years audience were helped with booster chairs for toddlers, which are offered in abundance, by the excellent theatre staff.
+The stage was lit with lined vanity lighting, a cosy storytelling armchair, and most importantly a photo frame of Norman the whippet.

 The show begun with jovial trickery and a roaring round of the "I’ve Lost My Bobble Hat" song to genuine audience joy.
 Themes of shyness, anxiety and building confidence were well received.
-An inspection of "Valerie the Vampire" song revealed Cope’s depths of song writing - not just concerning the spooky song on loneliness, but in the hilarious form of commentary regarding town planning and council building permissions.
-Cope’s genius lies not only in his beautiful song writing, but his ability to entertain the adults in the audience cleverly in terms of social commentary, alongside the children.
+An inspection of "Valerie the Vampire" song revealed Cope’s depths of song writing - not just concerning the spooky song on loneliness, but in the hilarious form of commentary regarding town planning and the tiresome ordeal of gaining council building permissions.
+Cope’s genius lies not only in his beautiful song writing, but his ability to entertain the adults in the audience cleverly in terms of social commentary, alongside the children who remained engaged in throughout.

-Nick Cope’s Family Show contains imaginative fun tunes about animal and critter comradery, heartfelt storytelling and is a joyful hour of inducing cheer.
+Nick Cope’s Family Show contains imaginative fun tunes about animal and critter comradery, heartfelt storytelling and is a joyful hour which induces cheer.

 To post a comment, you must register and login.